The making of Kai Havertz: From knocking down gnomes to leading Lampard's revolution | Goal.com

 He also enrolled Kai at the local club for whom he was chairman, Alemannia Mariadorf, with the young Havertz immediately making his mark at Under-6s level despite being only four.

-Following the passing of his grandfather when Havertz was six, he joined his first professional club, Allemania Aachen, at the age of 10.
+Following the passing of his grandfather when Havertz was six, he joined his first professional club, Alemannia Aachen, at the age of 10.

 He would spend only one year with them, however, after scoring a hat-trick in an 8-3 defeat to Leverkusen alerted the BayArena outfit to his talents.